Social media use in politics: Participatory role

-Social media have been championed as allowing anyone with an Internet connection to become a content creator and empowering their users.
-The idea of "new media populism" encompasses how citizens can include disenfranchised citizens, and allow the public to have an engaged and active role in political discourse.
-New media, including social media platforms such as Facebook and Twitter, can enhance people's access to political information.
+Social media are allowing anyone with an Internet connection to become a content creator and empowering their users.
+The idea of "new media populism" encompasses how citizens can include disenfranchised citizens, and allow the public to play an engaged and active role in political discourse.
+New media can enhance people's access to political information.

 Social media platforms and the internet have facilitated the dissemination of political information that counters mainstream media tactics that are often centralized and top-down, including high entry barriers.
 Writer Howard Rheingold characterized the community created on social networking sites: "The political significance of computer-mediated communication lies in its capacity to challenge the existing political hierarchy's monopoly on powerful communications media, and perhaps thus revitalize citizen-based democracy."
 Scholar Derrick de Kerckhove described the new technology in media:"In a networked society, the real powershift is from the producer to the consumer, and there is a redistribution of controls and power.
 On the Web, Karl Marx's dream has been realized: the tools and the means of production are in the hands of the workers."

 The role of social media in democratizing media participation, which proponents herald as ushering in a new era of participatory democracy, with all users able to contribute news and comments, may fall short of the ideals.
 International survey data suggest online media audience members are largely passive consumers, while content creation is dominated by a small number of social users who post comments and write new content.
 Others argue that the effect of social media will vary from one country to another, with domestic political structures playing a greater role than social media in determining how citizens express opinions about stories of current affairs involving the state.

 Most people see social media platforms as censoring objectionable political views.

-In June 2020, users of the Social Media platform TikTok organized a movement to prank a Trump Rally in Tulsa, Oklahoma, by buying tickets and not attending so that the rally appeared empty.
+In June 2020, TikTok users organized a movement to prank a Trump Rally in Tulsa, Oklahoma, by buying tickets and not attending so that the rally appeared empty.
 In early 2025, the U.S. government banned TikTok on federal devices, citing national security concerns over data access by the Chinese government.
 This sparked debate over free speech and the role of foreign platforms in domestic political communication, especially as TikTok had become a major political tool for Gen Z activists, and activists overall.